-As part of the University of Wisconsin-Madison's annual internal review of the effectiveness of its Standards for Safeguarding Institutional Governance of Intercollegiate Athletics ("Standards"), I have been asked to review the requirements of the Standards and compare them with my experiences during the year under review, which I understand to be August 1, 2019 through July 31, 2020.
+As part of the University of Wisconsin-Madison's annual internal review of the effectiveness of its Standards for Safeguarding Institutional Governance of Intercollegiate Athletics ("Standards"), I have been asked to review the requirements of the Standards and compare them with my experiences during the year under review, which I understand to be August 1, 2021 through July 31, 2022.

-I am the Director of the Office of Admissions and Recruitment.
+I am the Director of Admissions and Recruitment.
 The individuals responsible for making decisions regarding the admission of potential students to the University report to me.
-I expect to be kept informed of any issues or problems related to the admission of studentathletes to the University.
+I expect to be kept informed of any issues or problems related to the admission of student-athletes to the University.

-With regard to Section 3 of the Standards, "Admissions," other than a single instance documented in Exhibit 3, I am not aware of any non-compliance during the year under review.
+With regard to Section 3 of the Standards, "Admissions," I am not aware of any noncompliance during the year under review.
 More specifically, in my role as Director, I confirm the following:

-- Student-athletes progressed, and will continue to progress, through the admissions process in the same manner as other applicants; - The final decision-making authority for the admission of potential student-athletes resides in my office, which is the same office that admits other undergraduate applicants to the University; - Other than the instance documented in Exhibit 3, Communication between Athletic Department staff, and my office, including admissions personnel from individual schools and colleges regarding prospective student-athletes, has been appropriately conducted through the Associate Athletic Director for Student Services or the staff members of the Office of Academic Services; and - While coaches are occasionally invited by my office to provide insight regarding an applicant for admission, no coach has attempted to assert undue influence over the admissions process.
+- Student-athletes progressed, and will continue to progress, through the admissions process in the same manner as other applicants; - The final decision-making authority for the admission of potential student-athletes resides in my office, which is the same office that admits other undergraduate applicants to the University; - Communication between Athletic Department staff, and my office, including admissions personnel from individual schools and colleges regarding prospective student-athletes, has been appropriately conducted through the Associate Athletic Director for Student Services or the staff members of the Office of Academic Services; and - While coaches are occasionally invited by my office to provide insight regarding an applicant for admission, no coach has attempted to assert undue influence over the admissions process.